Forward Mid Ailments help and information support

 Myasthenia gravis most commonly affects the muscles that control eye and eyelid movement, facial expression, chewing, swallowing and talking, and the muscles in the arms and legs and sometimes the lungs.

-The Myasthenia gravis Association gives support and advice and a listening helpline
+The Muscular Dystrophy UK gives support and advice and a listening helpline

 Myocardial Infarction or Heart attack A heart attack is a serious medical emergency in which the supply of blood to the heart is suddenly blocked, usually by a blood clot.
 The lack of blood to the heart can seriously damage the heart muscles.
 If left untreated, the muscles will begin to die.
 The medical term for a heart attack is myocardial infarction.
 Symptoms of a heart attack include:

 - Chest pain: the chest can feel like it is being pressed or squeezed by a heavy object, and the pain can radiate from the chest to the jaw, neck, arms and back

 - Shortness of breath

 Most heart attacks occur in people with coronary heart disease, which is caused by arteriosclerosis.
 Arteriosclerosis is a serious ailment where the arteries become narrowed and hardened by the build-up of clumps of cholesterol, called plaques.
 The two arteries that supply the heart are called the coronary arteries.
 People with hardened and narrowed coronary arteries are said to have coronary heart disease (CHD).